thoughtspot/thoughtspot.github.io/_data-integrate/clients/about-jdbc-driver.md

 ---
 Java Database Connectivity (JDBC) is a Java standard API that allows applications to interact with databases in a standard manner.
-ThoughtSpot has JDBC support via a JDBC driver we provide.
+ThoughtSpot has JDBC support through a JDBC driver that we provide.

 ## Connector type